Telephone, email, live chat, or instant messaging.

 Therefore, you should build a vast self-service material for your customers to explore, such as tutorials, video manuals, FAQs pages, etc.

 Self-service portals also support personalization and content marketing.
-For example, you can target relevant keywords on your FAQs page, which can help to improve your search engine ranking.
+For example, you can target relevant keywords on your FAQs page, and scraping Google SERP, which can help to improve your search engine ranking.

 Besides this, you just have to create self-service material once.
 It will reduce the constant need for customer service agents.
 That means self-service will reduce your customer management budget as well.